tomjoht/documentation-theme-jekyll/content/jekyll-docs/content_reuse/conditional_logic.md

  {% endraw %}
 ```

+You can also specify a `data_source` for your data location in your configuration file.
+Then you aren't limited to simply using `_data` to store your data.
+For example, with the Jekyll-doc theme, I am storing data values in settings/jekyll-docs.
+There are two files in there: one called options.yml and another called nav.yml.
+You access the data source through `site.data.nav` or `site.data.options` depending on the file name you want to access.

 ## Conditional logic based on page namespace

 You can also create conditional logic based on the page namespace.
 For example, create a page with front matter as follows: